 correlations income_2010 to income_2014.

 Keep in mind here that p-values are always shown, regardless of whether their underlying statistical assumptions are met or not.
 Oddly, SPSS CORRELATIONS doesn't offer any way to suppress them.
-However, SPSS Correlations without Significance offers a super easy tool for doing so anyway.
+However, SPSS Correlations in APA Format offers a super easy tool for doing so anyway.

 SPSS CORRELATIONS - WITH Keyword

 By default, SPSS CORRELATIONS produces full correlation matrices.
 A little known trick to avoid this is using a WITH clause as demonstrated below.
 The resulting table is shown in the following screenshot.

 correlations income_2010 with income_2011 to income_2014.

 Instead of the aforementioned pairwise deletion of missing values, listwise deletion is accomplished by specifying it in a MISSING subcommand.An alternative here is identifying cases with missing values by using NMISS.
 Next, use FILTER to exclude them from the analysis.
 Listwise deletion doesn't actually delete anything but excludes from analysis all cases having one or more missing values on any of the variables involved.

 Keep in mind that listwise deletion may seriously reduce your sample size if many variables and missing values are involved.
 Note in the next screenshot that the table structure is slightly altered when listwise deletion is used.

 SPSS CORRELATIONS - PRINT Subcommand

 By default, SPSS CORRELATIONS shows two-sided p-values.
 Although frowned upon by many statisticians, one-sided p-values are obtained by specifying ONETAIL on a PRINT subcommand as shown below.